 2. Junior Investigator

-Ciann Wilson, Assistant Professor and Co-Director of the Centre for Community Research, Learning and Action at Wilfrid Laurier University.
+Ciann Wilson, Associate Professor and Co-Director of the Centre for Community Research, Learning and Action at Wilfrid Laurier University

 Community-Informed and Evidence-Based Research for HIV Prevention in Black and Indigenous Communities